My Approach – Therapy for Anxiety, Life Transitions, Grief & Relationship Challenges

 Starting therapy can feel like a big step, so here’s what you can expect when we work together.

-What happens in the first appointment?
-The first session is conversational, not clinical.
-I’ll ask about what’s been going on and what you’re hoping to feel or do differently.
-There’s no pressure to have it all figured out — we’ll start making sense of things together.
+- What happens in the first appointment?
+The first session is conversational, not a clinical checklist.
+We’ll talk about what’s been going on and what you’d like to feel different.

-How long does therapy take?
+- How long does therapy take?
 It depends on what you’re working through.
 Many clients begin to notice meaningful shifts within the first few weeks or months, and we’ll regularly check in on your progress as we go.
+Change doesn’t happen all at once, but it does happen,

 Areas I Support Clients In